 Thus, the Hindu Idol is more appropriately understood as that which represents the Divine Ideal; and the stories behind these Idols/Ideals can show you how one can replace such negative idol-ambitions with attributes-virtues that are in positive association to the Divine. ~This is just one example of how a class/satsang with Kiran may flow, but be prepared for anything.
 Kiranji's wisdom and approach is unbounded!

 Slow Flow and Meridian Roll

 Way better and more fun than a foam roller, in this class we roll on weighted "medicine balls."
-In doing so we get a fascia release along the bodies healing energy lines, most popularly known as meridians.
-In the process you learn where these lines are located as well as their magical powers!
+In doing so we get a great fascial release along the bodies healing energy lines, most popularly known as meridians.
+In the process, you will also learn where these lines are located as well as their magical powers!

 Yoga Happy Hour

 Unwind from the week.
 Link breath to motion and clear the mind while increasing strength and flexibility.
 Open to all fitness levels: individuals who have gotten away from exercise but are now ready to tune into the body, as well as athletes who wish to cross-train and increase flexibility.
 Its a group class, but thorough individual instruction, adjustments and modifications will be given as needed to meet the needs of all students

 Mainly attended by those striving to conquer substance abuse.
 Nevertheless, open for anyone who wants to heal in any way whatsoever.
 Class ends with a time of sharing, prayer and meditation.